Thursday, April 13, 2023

 By José Alberto Hermosillo

-Until now, “War Sailor,” known as “Krigsseileren,” has been the most expensive production ever made in Norway.
-The film attempts to set history right by presenting the sailors’ struggle as heroic.
-Still, those in charge see them as a public burden, criminals and deserters who deserve to be forgotten and dismissed without the benefits of the law for their service.
+Still, those in charge see the sailors and veterans as a public burden, as criminals and deserters who deserve to be forgotten and dismissed without the benefits of the law that thank them for their service.

 During WWII, over 30,000 Norwegian and 10,000 American sailors took part in the war on the Scandinavian Peninsula and in the North Sea.